jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 That last example doesn't work.
 Our female astronaut friend might look like a single character, but she's actually two emoji joined together with a zero-width-joiner (ZWJ).
 We'll talk a lot more about UTF-8 and Unicode in [chapter 8][chap8].

-### `str` and String
+### `&str` and `String`

-You'll see two different string types in Rust: `str` and `String`. `str` is a bit like an array - it's a list of characters with a fixed length known at compile time. `String` is more like a `Vector` - it's a data type that stores a list of strings in a variable-length chunk of memory on the heap.
+You'll see two different string types in Rust: `str` and `String`. `String` is similar to a `Vector` - it's a data type that stores a list of characters in a variable-length chunk of memory on the heap.
 Any time you accept input from the user or read a string from a file, it's going to end up in a `String`.

-The type `&str` - a reference to a `str` - is also known as a _string slice_ (which we'll learn more about in [the next chapter][chap4]), and is both a pointer to the string's data and a length for the string.
+The type `&str` (almost always seen in it's borrowed form) is also known as a _string slice_ (which we'll learn more about in [the next chapter][chap4]), and is both a pointer to the string's data and a length for the string.
 Any string literal in Rust is a `&str`, since the actual string is stored somewhere in the executable and we just have an immutable reference to it.
+A string slice can be used as a view into a `String`.

 ## Compound Types